heistp/irtt/README.md

 10) Are there any plans for translation to other languages?

-    While some parts of the API were designed to keep i18n possible, there is no support for it built in to the Go standard libraries.
+    While some parts of the API were designed to keep i18n possible, there is no support for i18n built in to the Go standard libraries.
 It should be possible, but could be a challenge, and is not something I'm likely to undertake myself.

 11) Why do I get `Error: failed to allocate results buffer for X round trips